Knuust/SePass/ReadMe.md

                         higher semantic rating will increase the influence of word semantic in sorting process -rv RESTRICT_VOCAB, --restrict_vocab RESTRICT_VOCAB
-                        this parameter restricts the number of words ov each model to themost frequent k --mode MODE           this parameter defines the mode for semantic expansion.
+                        this parameter restricts the number of words of each model to the most frequent k --mode MODE           this parameter defines the mode for semantic expansion.
 Default = k-NN
 ```